bcomnes/top-bun/README.md

    - uhtml-isomorphic
    - highlight.js

-This is useful when you want to heavily customize the default theme or behavior while still leveraging top-bun's core functionality.
+This is useful when you want to heavily customize the default theme or behavior while still leveraging DOMStack's core functionality.

 ### `--copy` directories